joshayoung/josh_blog/src/resume.md

 Mobile Software Engineer with over 15 years of experience developing applications.
 Using current programming languages to further company productivity.
 Improving user experience by working with members of my team to maintain and improve our applications.

+### Key Facts
+- 15+ years of development experience
+- Manage and deliver quality software
+- Android Native, KMP, Flow, XML, Compose
+- Kotlin, Swift, SwiftUI, Flutter, React Native
+- Clean Architecture, MVI, MVVM, TDD
+- Agile, Scrum, Kanban, CI/CD, AI
+- Gitflow and Trunk-based development

 ### Work Experience

-##### Native Android Development (2024 - Present)

-- Built multiple native android mobile applications.
-- Utilize clean archicture techniques as recommended by Google.
-- Implement mobile apps with Jetpack Compose, Kotlin, Room, Koin, Hilt, etc.
-- Build mobile applications to match existing specs writen by designer in Figma.
-- Also utilize Kotlin Multiplatform (KMP) as well as iOS development using Swift and SwiftUI
-- (see [portfolio](/portfolio) for examples of work)

----

 #### Senior Software Development Engineer

 ##### NFIB - Nashville, TN (2022 - Present)

-- Build and maintain backend systems using .NET, C#, and REST.
-- Write mobile application using Xamarin/Maui and C#.
+- Developed a mapping-based app for Android and iOS
+- Facilitated and Lead Scrum Meetings
+- Integrated with multiple back-end APIs
+- Used MVVM and Clean Architectural Design
+- Collaborated with testers to deliver a quality product
-- Advise team on best way to build mobile application using clean architecture.
+- Troubleshoot mobile application to provide solutions
-- Convert existing Xamarin app to Maui.
-- Write and Maintain ASP.NET Core API.
-- Setup authentication between backend APIs and the mobile app.
-- Work with QA and automation engineer to properly test mobile application.
+- Deliver metrics to management to aid in prioritization
 - (Gitflow, Scrum)

 ---

 #### Software Engineer III

-##### Ramsey Solutions - Franklin, TN (2020 - 2022)
+##### Ramsey Solutions - Franklin, TN (2018 - 2022)

-- Build mobile applications using Xamarin and C#.
+- Built mobile applications for Android and iOS
+- Wrote and updated unit, integration, and end-to-end tests
-- Utilize clean architecture to wite mobile application in a scalable way.
+- Use clean architecture to deliver software using MVVM
-- Ensure functionality of mobile app with both online and offline access.
-- Maintain and improve web services written in Ruby and React.
-- Work with Product and Design to build mobile application that conformed to designs
+- Worked with designers to match applications to mock ups
-- (Trunk-based, Kanban)

----

-#### Software Engineer II

-##### Ramsey Solutions - Franklin, TN (2018 - 2020)

-- Develop and maintain many web properties (Ruby on Rails, JavaScript, CSS, HTML).
+- Provided guidance to other team members with our tech stack
+- Analyze logs to diagnose issues and correct bugs
+- Integrated with third-party and in-house APIs
-- Work with the team to build and maintain checkout flow for online product.
+- Work with Java/Spring service to correct errors and add features.
-- Write and update xUnit/RSpec tests to insure good test coverage for our applications.
 - Troubleshoot logs to find and correct bugs in production.
-- Work with Java/Spring service to correct errors and add features.
-- (Trunk-based, Kanban)

 ---